 Feedback from your child’s music teacher will assist you in making this assessment.
 It is key in these situations to listen to the advice of the professionals.
-They have taught a whole range of children of all abilities over many years and consequently they are the best judge as to whether your child is a good musician, or whether they have that special something extra, that makes them a candidate for a music scholarship.
+They have taught a whole range of children of all abilities over many years and consequently, they are the best judge as to whether your child is a good musician, or whether they have that special something extra, that makes them a candidate for a music scholarship.
 Relationships between prep schools and senior schools are, in my opinion, the key to success.

 Schools will expect music scholars to also take the usual examinations for entry, as it is key that a talented musician can also cope with academic studies at a level that is appropriate to the school, which they will be attending.
 Musical children can often take extra lessons in up to 3 instruments, as well as perhaps joining the choir, jazz band and orchestra practice.
 As a result, they must be able to keep up fairly easily with the academic pace of the school, taking into account that much of their spare time will be taken up with musical activity.

-Once the entry exams had been passed and a reference sought from your child’s music teacher to support their application, you will be invited to attend audition with the Director of Music at the senior school.
+Once the entry exams have been passed and a reference sought from your child’s music teacher to support their application, you will be invited to attend an audition with the Director of Music at the senior school.
 This is likely to involve playing a piece of music that has been practised, as well as one that is new.
-Interpretation of the piece in addition to understanding of the music and how the composer had intended it to be performed will also be important.
+Interpretation of the piece in addition to understanding the music and how the composer had intended it to be performed will also be important.

-At audition your child will need to display an enthusiasm and enjoyment of music and whether or not they enjoy performing.
+At the audition, your child will need to display enthusiasm and enjoyment of music and whether or not they enjoy performing.
 A commitment to practice, performing and hard work will be what the school is looking for.
 Music scholars are after all an asset to any school when it comes to concerts, house competitions and school functions, so it is important that they have the sort of out-going character that means they enjoy sharing their talents with others through taking part in these events, representing the school.